UP | HOME

 SPOT_DOTDEFAULT

-Whenever the --dot option is used without argument (even implicitely via SPOT_DEFAULT_FORMAT), the contents of this variable is used as default argument.
+Whenever the --dot option is used without argument (even implicitely via SPOT_DEFAULT_FORMAT), the contents of this variable are used as default argument.
 If you have some default settings in SPOT_DOTDEFAULT and want to append to options xyz temporarily for one call, use --dot=.xyz: the dot character will be replaced by the contents of the SPOT_DOTDEFAULT environment variable.

 SPOT_DOTEXTRA